-Over the course of several careers, my work has addressed the relationship of continuity and change, and the ways in which we are drawn towards and away from each, and from each other.
-As a college professor, my work examined the history of the body by exploring the centrality of embodiment in the creation of identity and culture.
+Over the course of several distinct careers, my work has addressed the relationship of continuity and change over time.
+As a professor, my work examined the history of the body, exploring the centrality of embodiment in the creation of identity and culture.
 As a preschool teacher, my work engaged the possibilities of the future as I joined young children and their families in negotiating the ways in which we become members of communities beyond those of our families of origin.
 Now, as a psychotherapist, I have the opportunity to bring awareness of the present moment to my work with you.

 I hold a master’s degree in clinical mental health counseling from Portland State University, where in addition to my core courses, I took classes in interpersonal neurobiology, in storytelling and ritual, and in existential psychology.
 Major coursework included: counseling relationships, ethics, human growth and development, theories of counseling, and advanced clinical skills.
 I am also a graduate of the M.E.T.A.
 Institute, where I completed the Two Year Comprehensive training offered through M.E.T.A, which gave me the opportunity to deepen my understanding of mindfulness, trauma recovery, and experiential work.
 I completed my graduate internship at the M.E.T.A.
 Counseling Center, working with both individuals and groups.

-Continuing education is an essential and enriching part of my work as a therapist.
-I regularly participate in trainings, and I continue my study of psychoanalytic psychotherapy in case consultation groups.
+Continuing education is an essential and deeply enriching part of my work as a therapist.
+I regularly participate in trainings, and in case consultation groups.
 I typically set aside two weeks each year to be out of the office in pursuit of intensive trainings.

 M.S. in Clinical Mental Health Counseling, Portland State University.